"Hvad hedder det?

 citizens of Denmark are really something else...

-According to her, they were: "Small minded, insecure, always talking about themselves, knowing everything better without a hint of insight towards rest of the world!"
-But also ultra scared to look foolish and ignoring everything beyond their scope.
+According to her, Danes were: "Small minded, insecure, always talking about themselves, knowing everything better without a hint of insight towards the rest of the world!"
+But also ever-so scared to look foolish and just ignoring everything beyond their scope of understanding.

-She would tell them about her traveling adventures, as young girl all alone coast to coast USA.
+She would tell them about her adventures, as a young girl, travelling all alone from coast to coast in the USA.
 They would interrupt her with the announcement that they had also been away, all the way to Copenhagen.
-Which is a 90 minute trip.
+Which is an over sixty-minute trip!

-The first film we saw together was "Babettes Feast" (Babbette's Gæstebud).
-A must-see movie to understand Danish attitude.
+The first film we saw together was "Babette's Feast" (Babette's Gæstebud).
+A must-see film to understand Danish attitude, providing you have a great eye for detail.

-Everyone's life was entangled with another in a sneaky way, hidden under seemingly perfect surface.
-Friendly religious folks living a simple life, barely dreaming of greater things, never attempting to obtain them.
-They fear the unknown, but will rather die than show it.
-Hidden ancient resentments become visible after enough fine wine and snaps.
+Everyone's issues were entangled with another in a sneaky way, pretty well hidden under the seemingly perfect surface.
+Friendly religious folks living a simple life, barely dreaming of greater things, surely never attempting to obtain them.
+They fear the unknown with all their hearts, but would rather die than show it.
+Oceans of hidden resentments only become visible after enough fine wine and port.

-I expected to drive to Kalundborg one day, a tiny settlement with one post office, combined store, asking everyone where the Hansens lived.
-I would eagerly be pointed into the right direction by the local storekeeper, who is also the postman.
+I fully expected to drive to Kalundborg one day, a tiny settlement with one post office, combined grocery store, asking everyone where the Hansen family lived.
+I would eagerly be pointed into the right direction by the local storekeeper.

-Years later we moved to Denmark and I was hit with reality.
+Years later we moved to Denmark, and I was hit with reality.
 Because had bought the farm.
-Almost...
+Pretty much...

 We had become the proud owners of a large "4 lange gaard", a four-sided farmhouse north of Århus, a very prestigious building from 1750 with a large inner court.

-From the large piece of land there was a seaview, it was a most mesmerizing deathtrap.
+From the large piece of land there was a nice seaview, it was a most mesmerizing deathtrap.

 Wealth among Danish farmers was measured by how many sides a building had, and how many chimneys.

-Our building had four and just like the Titanic, the last chimney was just for show.
+Well, this famous building of ours had four chimneys and just like the Titanic, the last chimney was just for show.
 Which should have been a warning of things to come.
-From the moment we signed, this real estate investment of ours was already heading towards an invisible iceberg.
+From the moment we signed on the dotted line, this real estate investment was already heading towards an invisible iceberg.

-Yes, our dream of starting a luxury B&B soon turned into a dream, because that is what nightmares are made of.
+Yes, our idea of starting a luxury B&B soon turned into a dream, because that is what all nightmares are made of.

-It started with the building itself, before buying we wanted to know what state it was in.
+It started with the building itself, before buying we needed to know what state it was in, as it had been build in 1770.

-Lucky for anyone but us, a family member happened to be some kind of building inspector so we hired him to check everything out before signing on the dotted line.
-After all it was an very old building, straw roofs and wooden structure.
-We were not at all qualified to judge the state it was in.
+Lucky for anyone but us, a family member happened to be some kind of building inspector, so we hired him to check everything out beforehand.
+After all, it was a very old building, straw roofs and wooden structure.
+So much could be wrong, we were not at all qualified to judge the state it was in.

-He accepted our cash payment for his "services" very gladly, and we jumped in head first and as the saying goes: we bought the farm!
+After which he accepted our cash payment for his "services" very gladly, and as the saying goes: we bought the farm!

 Then came the rebuilding part.
 The ceiling of the main house was too low, so the floors were ripped away, and we dug deep enough to place isolation and gain height.
+Soon became visible that the whole foundation was leaning on …. sand!
+Every step we took showed us a new problem that we had not counted on.
 Without experience, we needed professional help.

 HaveNots are entitled, moreover, they must wrangle money from the Haves in order to divide it more evenly.